UBC-MDS/DSCI522_blei7_georgejjw_coco/README.md

-# Chocolate bar analysis
+# Chocolate bar ratings analysis

-Team member: Bailey Lei, George Jia Jun Wu
+Contributors: Bailey Lei, George Jia Jun Wu

 Link to repo: https://github.com/UBC-MDS/DSCI_522_blei7_georgejjw_coco

+This project will analyze expert ratings of over 1,700 chocolate bars.

-# Identify data set
+# Dataset

+The chocolate bar ratings data was sourced from [Kaggle](https://www.kaggle.com/rtatman/chocolate-bar-ratings).

 # Choose a question
 - what is the question?